NLnetLabs/routinator/source/initialisation.rst

 Preparing for Production Environments
 """""""""""""""""""""""""""""""""""""

 ..
-WARNING:: Using the TAL from ARIN requires you to read and accept their
+Warning:: Using the TAL from ARIN requires you to read and accept their
              `Relying Party Agreement
              <https://www.arin.net/resources/manage/rpki/tal/>`_ before you can
              use it.
 Running the :subcmd:`init` subcommand will provide you with